China or Japan: Which one is best for a holiday?

 Kid-friendly activities in Japan

 • Ghibli Park: A theme park with a difference, Ghibli Park has only one ride.
-Instead, let you and your family be transported to the imaginative world of Ghibli films, with immersive locations taken straight from the movies, all set in the heart of a beautiful park.
+Instead, it lets you and your family be transported to the imaginative world of Ghibli films, with immersive locations taken straight from the movies, all set in the heart of a beautiful park.

 • Sanrio Puroland: If you and your family love Hello Kitty, Pompom Purin and the gang, make a beeline to Sanrio Puroland.
 Dance along to shows, meet your favourite characters, and have lots of fun!